PrefectHQ/prefect/docs/ui/roles.md

 To give users access to functionality beyond the scope of Prefect’s built-in workspace roles, you may also create custom roles for users.

-[Contact sales](https://www.prefect.io/pricing) to learn more about annual plans giving you control over organizations and user roles.

 ## Built-in roles